What information do you have on college crime?

 1 Includes other reported crimes not separately shown.

 2 Unlawful entry of a structure to commit a felony or theft.

 3 Theft or attempted theft of a motor vehicle.

 4 Any sexual act directed against another person forcibly and/or against that person's will.

 NOTE: Data are for degree-granting institutions, which are institutions that grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
 Some institutions that report Clery Act data—specifically, non-degree-granting institutions and institutions outside of the 50 states and the District of Columbia—are excluded from this figure.
 Crimes include incidents involving students, staff, and on-campus guests.
 Excludes off-campus crimes even if they involve college students or staff.
 Some data have been revised from previously published figures.

-In 2015, there were 860 criminal incidents classified as hate crimes that occurred on the campuses of public and private 2-year and 4-year postsecondary institutions that were reported to police and security agencies.
-The most common type of hate crime reported by institutions was destruction, damage, and vandalism (363 incidents), followed by intimidation (357 incidents), simple assault (79 incidents), larceny (25 incidents), aggravated assault (19 incidents), forcible sex offenses (6 incidents), burglary (4 incidents), robbery (3 incidents), and arson and motor vehicle theft (2 incidents each).
-For murder and nonforcible sex offenses, there were no incidents classified as hate crimes in 2015.
+In 2017, of the criminal incidents on the campuses of postsecondary institutions that were reported to police and security agencies, 958 incidents were classified as hate crimes.
+The three most common types of hate crimes reported by institutions were destruction, damage, and vandalism (437 incidents; hereafter referred to as “vandalism” in this Fast Fact), intimidation (385 incidents), and simple assault (83 incidents).
+Other reported hate crimes included larceny (24 incidents), aggravated assault (15 incidents), forcible sex offenses (6 incidents), burglary (3 incidents), and robbery (2 incidents), as well as murder, motor vehicle theft, and arson (1 incident each).
+No nonforcible sex offenses were classified as hate crimes in 2017.

 1The base of 10,000 FTE students includes students who are enrolled exclusively in distance learning courses and who may not be physically present on campus.